Shah Muhammad Sulaiman: Contribution to education

-Sulaiman distinguished himself in diverse fields of human activity and different aspects of learning and was an outstanding educationist who took keen interest in the administration and advancement of several educational institutions, in which, he left distinctive marks.
+Sulaiman distinguished himself in diverse fields of human activity and aspects of learning.
+He was an educationist who is interested in the administration and advancement of several educational institutions, in which, he left distinctive marks.

 He was founder president of several educational institutions and members of the Courts and Executive Councils of Allahabad and Aligarh Muslim University for a number of years, as President of the United Councils of Allahabad and Aligarh Muslim University for a number of years.
 He became President of the United Provinces Educational Conference at Badaon in 1924.

 In 1928 he presided over the All-India Muhammadan Educational Conference at Ajmer and in his address he advocated a revolutionary and progressive change in the educational system by stressing the practical, technical and vocational sides of education.

 He delivered convocation addresses at the Universities of Dacca, Aligarh, Hyderabad and Agra.
 Sulaiman was elected Vice-Chancellor of the Aligarh Muslim University where he introduced several beneficial reforms and laid down policies of far reaching importance, which extricated the university out of its financial and administrative crisis.
 He gave an impetus to education of women in the university and introduced Urdu as an independent subject in B.A. classes.
 He improved the finances of the university, helped execution of schemes concerning water works and the technological institutes.
 His dynamic leadership infused a healthy spirit of competition among the students in beneficial spheres of educational activity, which enabled the Aligarh Muslim University to compete successfully in the All-India Competitive Examinations in larger numbers.
 He made the university a centre of higher scientific research.

 Sulaiman was also the president of the Anglo-Arabic College of Delhi for a number of years.